 There are no good choices for Federal Way City Council, Position 3.
 Sharry Edwards is a nurse who has volunteered to help people experiencing homelessness in several capacities, including serving as co-chair of the city's Homeless Mothers and Children's Initiative along with fellow candidate Susan Honda.
-However, Edwards has been censured by a local Democratic organization, of which she was a former member, for making perceived threats against another member and accusing other Federal Way candidates of accepting "bribes."
+However, Edwards has been censured by a local Democratic organization, of which she was a member, for making perceived threats against another member and accusing other Federal Way candidates of accepting "bribes."

 Edwards is running against Susan Honda, the current deputy mayor of Federal Way.
-Honda serves on the Finance, Economic Development & Regional Affairs Committee, and is the president of women's organization Soroptimists International and as well as incoming co-president of the local Kiwanis Club.
+Honda serves on the Finance, Economic Development & Regional Affairs Committee, and is the president of women's organization Soroptimist International and as well as incoming co-president of the local Kiwanis Club.
 However, she is more conservative than Edwards.

 Write in a candidate of your choice for Position 3.